| If you have made an edit within the last month or so, please check the new server and see if it was copied by the autobot. |

 - The Ranking Officer benefits from any Granted or Tactics that the 'normal' officer hands out (such as Nyss Hunters giving Hunter).

-- When the Ranking Officer dies, the unit will immediately lose any friendly faction "auras" (such as Stryker's +5 ARM feat).
+- The merc unit will immediately lose any friendly faction "auras" (such as Stryker's +5 ARM feat).

-- However, they will keep any spells that were cast on them specifically, until that spell naturally expires.
-This means you can pay to keep an upkeep on them, for example.
+- The merc unit will keep any spells that were cast on them specifically, until that spell naturally expires.
+You can pay to maintain a faction-only upkeep on the mercs, for example.

 - 'Jack Marshal & Ranking Officer (Edit)